dwhly/myfitnesspal-commandline/README.md

 then
 $ sudo timedatectl set-timezone America/Los_Angeles
 (This way server time will be adjusted to your local time which is important for synchronization with mfp site)

-* If you travel to other time zone do not forget to execute sudo timedatectl set-timezone newtimezon
+* If you travel to other time zone do not forget to execute sudo timedatectl set-timezone newtimezone

 ----------------------
 # Create mfp directory for user mfp